MakeSchool-Tutorials/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 > [action]
 > Next, let's create a `posts-index` template in our `views` folder.
 Don't worry about it looking fancy right now, we'll spruce it up in a bit.
 Just have it display `hello world` for now, or something equally simple.
 >
 > Once that's created, we want to have the root route (`/`) render the `posts-index` template.
 We also need to then pull the `posts` out of the database, and send them along with the response.
-Let's edit our `INDEX` call in our `posts.js` controller:
+Let's edit our `INDEX` call in our `posts.js` controller.
+Remember to put it AFTER you require all the middleware:
 >
 ```js
 Post.find({})